 Neighborhood Food Network (NFN)

-The Neighborhood Food Network offers families food once a month at no charge through a network of 25 local food pantries in churches and social agencies.
+The Neighborhood Food Network offers families food once a month at no charge through a network of local, Allen County food pantries in churches and social agencies.

 Associated Churches Neighborhood Food Network is an "emergency food bank."
 Our pantries provide a five-day supply of food to prepare balanced and nutritious meals as recommended by the Department of Agriculture nutrition food chart.
 Clients must abide by the guidelines.